-It seems like we've come into the middle of such a spat.
-Just before we stumbled into this tense situation, Jesus has asked the disciples "who do people say I am?" to which they replied, "some say John the Baptist, and others Elijah, and still others, one of the prophets."
+To set the context, recall that just before we stumbled into this awkward situation in Mark's gospel Jesus had asked the disciples "who do people say I am?" to which they replied, "some say John the Baptist, and others Elijah, and still others, one of the prophets."
 Jesus then asked them who they say that he was and Peter declares "You are the Messiah."
 And that's where it starts ...
 Jesus "sternly ordered them not to tell anyone about him."
 Peter makes a confession of faith, and is immediately rebuked and told to be quiet.

-We come into the picture just where Jesus begins to outline to his disciples the difficult and deadly path that lays before him, complete with suffering, rejection, death and resurrection.
-Peter's reaction was to rebuke Jesus privately, and the rebuke and counter-rebuke went public, with Jesus tearing Peter apart in front of the rest of the disciples.
-How could things have escalated so quickly, gone bad so fast and so deeply?
-How could Jesus have attacked Peter so viciously, turning on him in public, ripping him apart with such humiliation, even calling him an evil one?
-I believe the answer lies in the importance of this moment, this critical point at which everything changes, where Jesus' ministry takes a definite turn towards Jerusalem and towards the staggering events that will happen there.
+So some dissention has already built by the time we come into the picture just as Jesus begins to outline to his disciples the difficult and deadly path that lies before him, a path that will include all kinds of nastiness including suffering, rejection, death and resurrection.
+Peter's impulsive reaction was to rebuke Jesus privately, but the rebuke and counter-rebuke went public with Jesus tearing Peter apart in front of the rest of the disciples.
+How could things have escalated so quickly; how could they have gone so bad so fast and so deeply?
+How could Jesus have attacked Peter so viciously, turning on him in public, ripping him apart with such humiliation, even calling him the evil one?
+Almost always fear underlies anger and that may be at work here.
+In any event, I believe the real answer lies in the importance of this moment, this critical point at which everything changes, where Jesus' ministry takes a definite turn towards Jerusalem and towards the staggering events that will happen there.

-After all, up until now everything has been fairly rosy for Jesus and his band of followers.
+Up until now everything has been fairly rosy for Jesus and his merry band of followers.
 From a modest start in the Jordan River his mission and ministry grew steadily, as one by one and two by two Jesus called particular people into close association, to become not merely his students and followers but the core upon which he would rely.
 The crowds eagerly assembled to hear him preach and teach, gathering to be fed on his miracles and on his words.
 The adoring crowds brought to Jesus those who were in need, and they watched him heal their sick, making the deaf to hear and the lame to walk and the blind to see, and even those with eyes could begin to see the power of God at work in him.
-Even the disciples thought they could see clearly who this strange man was, and what a glorious future lay before him.
+Especially the disciples thought they could see clearly who this strange man was and what a glorious future lay before him.